Thinking of moving to the Dominican Republic? We don’t blame you.

-Known for its pristine beaches and luxury resorts, the Dominican Republic already attracts many backpackers and travellers from all over the world.
-They come here to discover the life in the various beach towns like Las Terrenas, Puerto Plata, Cabarete and Punta Cana, or to visit the the capital Santo Domingo.
+Known for its pristine beaches and luxury resorts, the Dominican Republic already attracts many backpackers and travelers from all over the world.
+They come here to discover life in the various beach towns like Las Terrenas, Puerto Plata, Cabarete, and Punta Cana, or to visit the capital, Santo Domingo.
 People also come here to explore the natural beauty of the island such as coral reefs, secluded beaches, tropical rainforests, waterfalls, and valleys.
-If you are considering to move here, it probably means that you’ve already visited the island once or more, even rented a property for a few weeks in a row to get a feel or a certain place in particular.
+If you are considering moving here, it probably means that you’ve already visited the island once or more, even rented a property for a few weeks in a row to get a feel for a certain place in particular.
 If not, then you are a bold one and that’s all right too.

 When thinking about moving to the Dominican Republic, we must make sure to gather all the necessary practical information.
 For example… How to get my visa?
 How to move my stuff?
 How is the healthcare system?
 What about local taxes?
 How do I open a bank account?
 How to buy a property?
 And the list goes on and on… But Let’s start answering the most important questions right now!

 MOVING YOUR HOUSEHOLD ITEMS

 What do I take with me and what do I leave behind (on top of the stress and invoices)?
 Well… Make a list of household goods that you want to take with you when you move to your new home.

 It is also important to choose which personal belongings you will need at your new home.
 For example, I am pretty sure that that space heater that you bought at a street auction last winter will come in handy in the Dominican Republic.

 Once you obtain an official residence, you are entitled to bring in used household items duty-free.
 But as we have seen this process is lengthy.